Wholesale CBD Edibles: 5 Things to Look for When Selecting a Wholesale Partner

 However, edibles infused with just CBD — no THC present — are also becoming increasingly popular and are a very effective way to take CBD.

-While edibles don’t typically take effect as quickly as other methods of taking CBD, such as vaping or using tinctures, they tend to last quite a bit longer (roughly four hours), making them ideal for a number of applications.
+While edibles don’t typically take effect as quickly as other methods of taking CBD, such as vaping or using tinctures, they tend to last quite a bit longer, making them ideal for a number of applications.
 They usually taste great and serve as a nice snack.

 That said, if you’re looking for a wholesale CBD edibles partner, it can be hard to know who to trust.